 A loan program with a rate of 0,5% with a maximum loan amount of five million rubles and the possibility of deferring the first payment for a period of six months is called upon to provide the basis for preferential financing in the region.
 This credit line developed by the regional Ministry of Economic Development is implemented through state financial institutions.
 The first entrepreneurs who received preferential loans under the local program claim that it will allow refinancing existing loan agreements and at least preserve business in times of crisis.

 As an indirect way to support the tourism industry of Primorye, the region’s leadership sees attracting an additional flow of Russian tourists to the region, which will partially offset the losses incurred by the business.
 Local authorities have already applied to the Russian government with a proposal to expand the subsidy program for domestic air transportation between the regions of the Far East and Siberia, to adopt a subsidy program for domestic railway passenger transportation, as well as introduce additional air and railway flights between the European part of Russia and Vladivostok.

-In favor of Primorye is the fact that most of the citizens of Russia simply will not be able or afraid to go abroad in the upcoming holiday season.
-As a result, in the current epidemiological situation, such decisions could quickly turn the Primorsky Territory into a Mecca of domestic tourism, like Crimea or Sochi.
+In favor of Primorye is the fact that most of the citizens of Russia simply will not be able or afraid to travel abroad in the upcoming holiday season.
+As a result, in the emerging epidemiological situation, such decisions could in a short time turn the Primorsky Territory into a Mecca for domestic tourism, like Crimea or Sochi.